A general framework for Noetherian well ordered polynomial reductions

-In Section \ref{sez:functoriality} we will prove that for every weakly noetherian reduction structure there exists a finite set of controls using reductions that are sufficient to ensure that a marked set is a marked basis.
+In Appendix we will prove that for every weakly noetherian RS there exists a finite set of controls using reductions that are sufficient to ensure that a marked set is a marked basis.
 However, this result is non-constructive.
 In particular, we do not have neither a proof nor a counter-example to the reasonable conjecture that the set of $S$-polynomials could be sufficient to this purpose.

-For this reason, for practical purposes, it is necessary to consider reduction structures with particular properties, allowing to execute the verification of confluency or of being a marked basis with a given, finite (possibly small) number of reductions.
-We will examine two special cases in Sections \ref{sez:disgiunti} and \ref{sez:ordered}; in both of them the set of controls corresponds to the set of $S$-polynomials or a subset of it. \end{remark}
+For this reason, for practical purposes, it is necessary to consider RSs with particular properties, allowing to execute those verifications with a known, finite (possibly small) set of reductions.
+We will examine two sufficiently general cases in Sections \ref{sez:disgiunti} and \ref{sez:ordered}; in both of them the set of controls corresponds to the set of $S$-polynomials or a subset of it. \end{remark}

-In the case of homogeneous structures, due to Gotzmann Persistence \cite{Gotz} and Macaulay Estimate of Growth \cite[Theorem 3.3]{Gre}, the controls one has to perform can be limited to the polynomials whose degree is bounded from above by $1+r$, where $r$ is the maximum between the maximal degree of terms in $M$ and the Castelnuovo-Mumford Regularity of the monomial ideal $J=(M)$.

-A similar upper bound on the degree of polynomials involved in a sufficient set of controls appears also in the affine case in \cite[Theorems 5.1 and 5.4]{BCR}; indeed, those affine marked sets are marked bases if the following refinement of the condition \emph{\ref{sommadiretta_ii})} of Theorem \ref{sommadiretta} holds: $(\mathcal F)_{\leq t}=\langle {\tau}{\mathcal F}\rangle_{\leq t} $ for some integers $t \leq r+1$.